 The Differences between each step are pretty marginal, but add up to a new look that helps to work out the character of the image.

-Film Comparisons using SILVER EFEX PRO
+Film Comparisons using SILVER EFEX PRO Simulations

 Those were the four standard routines that I use in Lightroom to process my images.
 To give them the final finishing touch I use the Silver Efex Pro Film presets to add grain and make the images look more aged.
 The older film look is just a preference of mine that I try to achieve through the help of these presets.
-If you want to display a technical perfect image without grain that looks clean, then the following editing might not be your favourite.
-Nonetheless, there is a lot to play around and develop your own image that come close to old film roles.
+If you want to display a technically perfect image without grain that looks clean, then the following editing might not be your favorite.
+Nonetheless, there is a lot to play around and develop your own image that comes close to old film roles.

 As a foundation we will use the push process of 1,5 steps for the following images and use the mentioned film emulation presets